microsoft/AIforEarth-API-Development/Quickstart.md

 ## Insert code to call your model
 Next, in your new working directory, we need to update the example that you chose with code to call your specific model.
 This should be done in the runserver.py file (if you are using a Python example) or the api_example.R file (if you are using an R example) in the my_api (or similarly named) subfolder.

-All examples contain the text "#INSERT_YOUR_MODEL_CALL_HERE".
-This is intended to be a starting point to quickly get your API running with your model.
-Simply adding your model will not perform necessary input checking, error handling, etc.  We strongly recommend that you implement these best practices as well.

 ## Input handling
 Your model has inputs and outputs.
 For example, let's consider a classification model that takes an image and classifies its contents as one of multiple species of animal.
 The input that you need to provide to this model is an image, and the output that you provide may be JSON-formatted text of the classifications and their confidence.